anapaulatf/anapaulatf/README.md

 - 🔭 I’m currently working on ... data analysis
 - 🌱 I’m currently learning ... how to create a Web API
 - 👯 I’m looking to collaborate on ...
 Python projects!
-- 🤔 I’m looking for help with ... finding a new job
+- 🤔 I’m looking for help with ... making money
-- 💬 Ask me about ... digital art
+- 💬 Ask me about ... my pets :heart:
 - 📫 How to reach me: ... aptavaresdafonseca@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I love Kombucha! :heart:
+Franz Kafka is my favorite writer